Learn about using 529 plans for more than just college savings.

 It’s important to note that tuition is currently the only qualified K-12 use for 529 funds.
 While the cost of books, computers and other school-related supplies are qualified for post-secondary students, those expenses don’t receive the same tax-advantaged status for primary or secondary students.
 Similarly, homeschooling expenses and other at-home learning costs aren’t qualified for K-12 students.

-Residents of more than 30 states are eligible for an income tax deduction or credit for 529 plan contributions used to pay for college or K-12 tuition, subject to variation depending on where you live and how much you contribute.
+At this time, residents of 23 states are eligible for an income tax deduction or credit for 529 plan contributions used to pay for college or K-12 tuition, subject to variation depending on where you live and how much you contribute.
 And not all states are on the same page – in some states, 529 plan distributions used for K-12 expenses may still be taxable at the state level.
 Please consult with your tax advisor to best determine how each state may be treating the expenses associated with K-12 education.

-Earnings in 529 plans are not subject to federal tax and in most cases state tax, as long as you use withdrawals for eligible college expenses such as tuition and room and board.
+Earnings in 529 plans are not subject to federal tax and in most cases state tax, as long as you use withdrawals for eligible college expenses, such as tuition and room and board.
 However, if you withdraw money from a 529 plan and do not use it on an eligible college expense, you generally will be subject to income tax and an additional 10% federal tax penalty on earnings.
 As with other investments, there are generally fees and expenses associated with participation in a 529 plan.
 There is also a risk that these plans may lose money or not perform well enough to cover college costs as anticipated.
 Most states offer their own 529 programs, which may provide advantages and benefits exclusively for their residents.
-Investors should consider, before investing, whether the investor's or the designated beneficiary's home state offers any tax or other benefits that are only available for investment in such state's 529 college savings plan.
-Such benefits include financial aid, scholarship funds and protection from creditors.
+Investors should consider, before investing, whether the investor’s or the designated beneficiary’s home state offers any tax or other benefits that are only available for investment in such state’s 529 college savings plan.
+Such benefits include financial aid, scholarship funds, and protection from creditors.
 The tax implications can vary significantly from state to state.
-Links are being provided for information purposes only.
-Raymond James is not affiliated with and does not endorse, authorize or sponsor any of the listed websites or their respective sponsors.
-Raymond James is not responsible for the content of any website or the collection or use of information regarding any website's users and/or members.